angelsk/sfCmsPlugin/README.md

           cultures:         [fr]
           default_culture:  fr

-For the backend - you want some kind of form / option selection for the multiple sites - then set the selected site into a user attribute: `$this->getUser()->setAttribute('site', $selectedDimension, 'dimension');`
+For the backend - you want some kind of form / option selection for the multiple sites - then set the selected site via the site manager:

-You will then need to include the filter in the backend `filters.yml`

-      dimension:
-	    class: siteDimensionFilter
+    siteManager::getInstance()->setCurrentSite($selectedSite);

 Custom modules